Using VS Code on ARC Clusters

 First, configure your local SSH client (on your laptop).

 Edit ~/.ssh/config and add an entry for the login node of the cluster you use.
+Replace <your_VT_PID> with your VT username.
 For example, for Tinkercliffs:

 Host tinkercliffs